Welcome to the Magic Woods of Door county in Spring....

 "This material first appeared in the August 2011 AKC Gazette and is reproduced here with permission."
 Becky Van Houten, writer on behalf of the OHCA.

-We have successfully bred 4 litters of Otterhounds so our current family of Hounds includes Jack from our first litter, Maddie from our second litter, Allie from our fourth litter and Wicket who has joined our family upon completion of her very successful show career.
-We look forward to our fifth litter as we will breed Wicket in the fall.
+We have successfully bred 6 litters of Otterhounds so our family of Hounds has included Kendall who was our first Otterhound, Harry and Jack from our first litter, Maddie from our second litter, Allie from our fourth litter and Wicket who has joined our family upon completion of her very successful show career.
+We are pleased with our sixth litter as we bred Wicket on March 23 and puppies were born May 22, 2014.
+We lost Allie March 9, 2014 and her mother Maddie on March 31, 2014.
+It's been a really tremendous loss.